Logius-standaarden/fsc-core/draft-fsc-core-00.md

 ## Identity and Trust  {#trustanchor}

-Connections between Contract Managers, Inways, Outways and connections with the Directory use Mutual Transport Layer Security (mTLS) with X.509 certificates.
+Connections between Managers, Inways, Outways and connections with the Directory use Mutual Transport Layer Security (mTLS) with X.509 certificates.
 Components in the Group are configured to accept the same (Sub-) Certificate Authority (CA) as Trust Anchor.
 The Trust Anchor is a Trusted Third Party that ensures the identity of all Peers by issuing `Subject.organization` and `Subject.serialnumber` [@!RFC5280, section 4.1.2.6] in each certificate.

 !---
 ![mTLS Connections](diagrams/seq-mtls-connections.svg "mTLS Connections")